webclinic017/ken_gold_candle/OPTIMIZATION_PROMPT.md

 - Increase trade frequency (decrease BIG_MULTIPLIER to 1.3-1.4)
 - Test different TP targets (2.5x - 3.0x ATR)
-- Ensure time filter is active (START_HOUR=4, END_HOUR=13)
+- **Experiment with the time filter (START_HOUR, END_HOUR) to capture more active trading sessions.**

 **If inconsistent across periods:**

-- Find middle ground between aggressive/conservative settings
+- Find a middle ground between aggressive/conservative settings.
-- Test with simpler configuration (disable all extra filters)
+- Test with a simpler configuration (disable all extra filters).
-- Consider market-condition filters (volatility threshold)
+- **Modify `test_multiple_periods.sh` to test different date ranges.
+The initial periods may be the problem.**

+### Persistence is Key

+This is a complex optimization task.
+Do not stop after a few attempts.
+If you are not finding a solution, analyze the failures, form a new hypothesis, and test it.
+You should continue until you either find a configuration that meets the criteria or can definitively prove that none exists with the current strategy constraints.

 ### Step 7: Document Changes